Creating a Compute Server client license

 You have two options for indicating that a Gurobi program will act as

-routines, Gurobi licenses aren't required on the client.
+With this approach, Gurobi license files aren't required on the client.

 Alternately, you can set up a